 About the propeller.
 The propeller was produced by Polish workshops CWL, Warsaw.
 Currently in possession of Technical University of Warsaw, presented inside MEL Building.
-Visible inscription dating back to 1928.
+Visible inscription from Aviation School of Bydgoszcz, 1928.

 Construction.
 The propeller lamination consists of 7, ash plies.
 Propeller coating showing natural wood structure.
 Missing lamination was restored.

 Aircraft and Engine.
-Initially Sopwith Camel was suspected as a the aircraft the propeller was built for.
-However, according to Polish Wings 22, Stratus 2017, The only Camel used by Polish Army was equipped with Bentley Vickers BR1 engine, morover during the crash aircraft was powered by a british propeller.
-Partial markings SO(P?)… remained may indicat in this case Sopwith Strutter aircraft (with 99% probability).
-The propeller was working with 9-cylinder rotary engine, Le Rhone 9J.
-Engine cubic capacity – 15 litres, 110 HP.
+Initially Sopwith Camel was suspected as the aircraft the propeller was built for.
+However, according to Polish Wings 22, Stratus 2017, The only Camel used by Polish Army was equipped with Bentley Vickers BR1 engine, moreover during the crash aircraft was powered by a British propeller.
+Partial markings SO(P?)… remained may indicate in this case Sopwith Strutter aircraft (with 99% probability).
+Further, with the very high probability it was fitted to the Sopwith Strutter aircraft equipped with 9-cylinder, 15 liters cubic capacity rotary engine Le Rhone 9J of 11o HP power.

 Thanks go to the bequickorbedead.com website, which made this identification possible.